antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [7.3] Where appropriate, APIs **SHOULD** allow anonymous access

-This means access **SHOULD NOT** require authentication or authorisation, unless it is necessary.
+APIs **SHOULD NOT** require authentication or authorisation, unless it is necessary.

-This ensures APIs are easier to experiment and integrate with, especially for users like a scientist who just wants to get the information they want as quickly and easily as possible.
+This ensures APIs are easier to experiment and integrate with, especially for end users such scientists who want to get the information they want as quickly and easily as possible.

-Anonymous responses can be externally cached much more easily and effectively, saving APIs this saves resources and speeding up response times.
+Anonymous responses can be externally cached much more easily and effectively.
+Where the same resources are commonly requested this can lead to significant performance increases for accessing these resources.

 Clearly there will be many cases where anonymous access isn't appropriate (or useful).
 As a general rule `GET` methods, for most resources, can be made accessible anonymously, whereas other methods would typically require authentication/authorisation.

 In some cases authentication is a useful feature for the end user, such as user "favourites" or usage histories.
-These are perfectly acceptable and **SHOULD** be offered if they help the user.
+This is perfectly acceptable and **SHOULD** be offered if they help the user.

 Sources: